CleverCloud/doc.clever-cloud.com/deploy/application/swift/examples/swift-package-index.md

 ### While waiting for your app to build

-While waiting for your app to build, it can be the perfect time to dicover how you can see your build/deployment logs on Clever Cloud.
+While waiting for your app to build, it can be the perfect time to discover how you can see your build/deployment logs on Clever Cloud.

 <details open="true">